lhcb/starterkit-lessons/first-analysis-steps/split-jobs.md

 {% callout "Splitter arguments" %}
 The splitter has other useful arguments:
 - `maxFiles`      : the maximal total number of files.
-By default the splitter will run over all files in the dataset (which corresponds to default value of -1)
+By default the splitter will run over all files in the dataset (which corresponds to the default value of -1)
 - `ignoremissing` : boolean indicating whether it is appropriate to run if there are data files which are not accessible at the moment.
 This is important if it is necessary to make sure that the resulting ntuples correspond to the whole data/MC sample.
 {% endcallout %}